iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 One way is to download the data with `dvc get` and use `dvc add` to track it (as done in the beginning of this page).
 But the connection between the projects is lost this way: others won't know where the data came from or whether new versions are available.
-Let's see better alternatives:
+Let's see better ways:

 ### Find a dataset